Mikey3600/Online-Judge/README.md

 Verdict saved → user notified (was "pending" until processed)
 ```

-This is exactly how Codeforces works — you see **"In Queue"** before getting a verdict.
-The queue buffers incoming load so the execution system is never overwhelmed.

 **Current state:** Synchronous per request — sufficient for development.
 **Production upgrade:** Bull + Redis queue with fixed worker pool.